In the darkest hours, kindness is neither irrelevant nor illogical.

 Seven of Nine, Tertiary Adjunct of Unimatrix Zero One, is no stranger to the smell of burning circuits, to darkness and flickering lights, or to the sound of metal grinding on metal.
 She has seen, heard, and felt these things many times before this - through direct sensory inputs and through enhanced cybernetic technology, always amplified by the simultaneous experiences of thousands of her peers.

-But she also still hears still the chorus of voices that sings the collective onward through death and destruction, through darkness and pain, the refrain that extols the need to adapt, to comply, to perfect: Harmony in discord.
+But she also hears still the chorus of voices, singing the collective onward through death and destruction, through darkness and pain - the refrain that extols the need to adapt, to comply, to perfect: Harmony in discord.

 Seven hears the echo of those voices now; it has become ever more insistent since the crew has been evacuated from Voyager and two of the senior officers have disappeared.
 With only herself, the Captain, Lieutenant Torres, Ensign Kim, the EMH and Neelix remaining onboard, the call for efficiency and effectiveness that sings in her mind becomes an imperative she cannot resist.